Genshi Filters for Venus

 - The first matches a

-divelement with anidof'sidebar'and appends a<h2>and a<form>with a single input named'q'. - The second implements a library function which returns a baseuri for a given string, using recursion.
+. - The second implements a library function which returns a baseuri for a given string, using recursion.

 - The third matches the head element and appends an opensearch autodiscovery link, using the

-baseuritemplate defined in the step above. - The fourth ensures that
+template defined in the step above. - The fourth ensures that

-scripttags don’t use the empty tag syntax, in order to accommodate browsers like IE. - The fifth is a standard catch-all that passes through everything else.
+tags don’t use the empty tag syntax, in order to accommodate browsers like IE. - The fifth is a standard catch-all that passes through everything else.

 The pro-forma stuff at the top is actually an idiom which declares the namespace then causes the element itself to be stripped.
 There is no need for the identity catch-all in Genshi, but in its place, there is a need to inject the input document stream into the template.